Ma27/Ma27ApiKeyAuthenticationBundle/.github/ISSUE_TEMPLATE.md

 ### Steps to reproduce

-Place here some steps how to reproduce the bug (some puppet code would be great, too)
+Place here some steps how to reproduce the bug (some code code would be great, too)

 ### Expected behavior